akharrou/QuickDocs/In-The-Makings/LLDB.md

 - ***(Definition) – Attach:** Take over control [of the execution] of a process (running program) [in this case, for debugging purposes], at the instruction that the process has reached.*

-	>	*When you are debugging, essentially the instructions of the *[executable]* program you intend to debug are sent to a debugger *[program]* before they’re executed by the CPU.
+	>	*When you are debugging, essentially, the instructions of the process you are debugging are sent to a debugger *[program]* before they’re executed by the CPU.
 The debugger becomes a middle man between the program instructions and the CPU.*
 	>
 	> *-- [Attaching to a Running Process Using Code :: Blocks](https://www.dummies.com/programming/cpp/attaching-to-a-running-process-using-codeblocks/)*